2014 Utah elections

-A general election was held in the U.S. state of Utah on November 4, 2014.
-The state's four seats in the United States House of Representatives are up for election and there is a special election for Utah's Attorney General.
+A general election was held in the U.S. State of Utah on November 4, 2014.
+The state's four seats in the United States House of Representatives are up for election and there was a special election for Utah's attorney general.
 Primary elections were held on June 24, 2014.

-Attorney General special election
+Attorney general special election

 Background

 Republican Attorney General John Swallow resigned in December 2013, less than a year into his first term, following multiple investigations into alleged bribery and campaign finance violations.

 Appointment

 Pursuant to Utah law, Governor Gary Herbert was required to pick a replacement from three names chosen by the Utah Republican Party Central Committee.
 Nine Republican candidates put their names forward for consideration.
 They were: